Skip to content

 Terminal window

-2. Revoke access
+2. Revoke the identity

 Terminal window

-dotsecenv secret revoke DATABASE_PASSWORD TEAMMATE_FINGERPRINT
+dotsecenv secret revoke API_KEY TEAMMATE_FINGERPRINT

 Terminal window

-dotsecenv secret revoke DATABASE_PASSWORD TEAMMATE_FINGERPRINT --all
+dotsecenv secret revoke API_KEY TEAMMATE_FINGERPRINT --all

 Terminal window